Skip to main content

 The Energy Step Code deserves its own mention because it affects nearly every new home built in BC today and is one of the things that most distinguishes BC construction from other provinces.

-It is a tiered system with five steps.
-Step 1 is the baseline.
-Step 5 is a near-zero energy building.
-Each step up requires better insulation, better windows, tighter construction, and more efficient mechanical systems.
-The province has signalled that requirements will continue to step up over time, with all new homes eventually required to meet near-zero energy standards.
+It’s a tiered system with five steps, ranging from a baseline Step 1 up to near-zero energy at Step 5.
+Each step up requires better insulation, tighter construction, and more efficient mechanical systems.
+The province has signalled that requirements will continue to rise, with all new homes eventually expected to meet near-zero energy standards.

 What this means practically: your new home will be built to a higher energy efficiency standard than homes built even ten years ago.
-Better for your utility bills, better for the environment, and often better for comfort too.
-It also adds some cost, primarily in insulation, windows, and mechanical systems.
+That translates to lower utility bills, reduced environmental impact, and often noticeably better comfort.
+It also adds cost, primarily in insulation, windows, and mechanical systems.
 Your contractor and designer will know what step your municipality requires.

 Who Enforces It